-Here is a what Catholics and most in mainstream Christianity believe.
-Please read all the quoted passages, for you, if you are new to this subject, will get a clear understanding of what many churches teach about hell.
+Here is a section from a book about hell published by the Catholic church.
+Please read all the quoted passages, for you, if you are new to this subject, will get a clear understanding of what all Catholics, and most Protestants, believe about hell.

 ‘The Hell There Is!